Gunne Sax

-Gunne Sax also manufactured renaissance- and medieval-inspired designs, with empire waistlines and middle plackets, and used other historical costume elements such as corset-like laced bodices and puffed sleeves that tightened below the elbow, a style popular throughout the 1970s and 1980s known as "leg o'mutton."
-Collectors consider clothing with the original "black label," used only in 1969, the most valuable.
-A "hearts label" was used for a short time following, until the 1970s and early 1980s larger label with scrollwork was put into use.
+Gunne Sax also manufactured renaissance- and medieval-inspired designs, with empire waistlines and center plackets, and used other historical costume elements such as corset-like laced bodices and puffed sleeves that tightened below the elbow, a style popular throughout the 1970s and 1980s known as "leg o'mutton."
+The earliest labels are known amongst collectors as "black labels".
+Black labels with the text “Gunne Sax of California” were used only in 1969, making them the most rare to find, though current market value largely depends on the style of the dress.
+Black labels with the text “Gunne Sax by Jessica” were used from 1969 through the early 70’s.
+A white “hearts label" was used for a short time following, until, during the mid 1970s and early 1980s, a larger label with scrollwork was put into use.

-From the 1980s and beyond, Gunne Sax dresses tended to follow modern prom dress sensibilities, such as tight, strapless bodices and full skirts, favoring fabrics like satin, taffeta, and tulle.
+From the 1980s onward, Gunne Sax dresses tended to follow modern prom dress sensibilities, such as tight, strapless bodices and full skirts, favoring fabrics like satin, taffeta, and tulle.
 In 1999 taffeta was the number one seller paired with matte satin or brocade corsets, with an addition of skirts made in tulle or dotted swiss.

 Gunne Sax also had a children/young girls' line referred to as Jeunes Filles.

+In 2023, online retailer ModCloth released a limited collection of Gunne Sax clothing.